 Completed March 2013

-Although the final design bears no resemblance to the building’s previous use, the design intent was to be respectful of its robust warehouse aesthetic.
+Although the final aesthetic result bears no resemblance to the building’s previous use, the design intent was to be respectful of the structure’s robust warehouse appearance.

-Inside, clean lines in the staircase echo the lines of the new Crittall styled windows, for example.
+Inside, clean lines in the staircase echo the geometry of the new Crittall-style windows, for example.

 Exposed brick combined with Tadelakt wall finish (a polished concrete effect) and light-refracting white surfaces add to this modern but respectful aesthetic.
 The new entrance features a timber sleeper boundary wall and integrated external lighting.

-Through careful reinstatement of key details – not least the restoration of the ‘bull nose’ brick window sills and every one of its many windows – the finished design retains the building’s original essence while now serving as twin luxury homes, sympathetic to its urban surroundings.
+Through careful reinstatement of key details – including the restoration of the bull nose brick window sills and windows – the finished design retains the building’s original essence, while now serving as twin luxury homes, sympathetic to its urban surroundings.

 Featuring light as space

-Therefore, the exposed rafters were a pleasure to reveal, so we wanted a very light colour scheme for the walls and flooring to allow them to be a feature of the space."
+Therefore, the exposed rafters were a pleasure to reveal, so we wanted a very light colour scheme for the walls and flooring, allowing them to be a feature of the space."

 Melanie Clear, Founder

-- Used contemporary detailing such as shadow gaps throughout the design
+- Contemporary details, such as shadow gaps, were used throughout the design

 - Appointed on interiors/lighting design

 - Exposed roof trusses highlighted through the use of purposeful accent lighting

-- Industrial style windows and doors to ensure the history of the building is remembered
+- Industrial-style windows and doors ensure the history of the building is remembered

 Featured in a RIBA book on outstanding architecture, Design.
 The Key To A Better Place.

-We stripped back the building to its bare structure, added insulation, introduced new services such as underfloor heating, cleaned and re-pointed the brickwork, installed new windows (including the insertion of the glass box drawing light from the ‘hidden’ roof terrace above) and finally, added all the interior specification finishes to the floors and walls, including the feature staircase leading to the new roof terrace and the polished plaster to the bedroom enlightening the bedroom access pathway.
+We stripped the building back to its bare structure, added insulation and introduced new services such as underfloor heating.
+We also cleaned and re-pointed the brickwork, and installed new windows (including the insertion of the glass box drawing light from the hidden roof terrace above).
+Plus, we added interior specification finishes to the floors and walls, including the feature staircase that leads to the new roof terrace, as well as polished plaster in the bedroom to enlighten the access pathway.

 Ranked in Homify’s Top Ten of Britain’s most beautiful homes.

-The selection of interior finishes ensured that this once unloved building became a truly unique, modern and sought-after pair of dwellings.
+The selection of interior finishes ensured that this once unloved building was transformed into a unique, modern and sought-after pair of dwellings.